Southgate food court

 The choice I made for my first Grill’d burger was to go with the safe option of the crispy bacon and cheese burger with a side of chips.
 This had me conjuring up very fond memories of the delicious burger I had at Chili's too, hopes were high for a quality burger.
 With the exchange of $15 I walked to my table left to ponder my expectations of the forthcoming burger and at this price point I am beginning to expect a bit more than the other chains, but at the very least a minimum of:

-- Care in the cooking
+- Quality ingredients- Care in the cooking

 - Good flavour